 - Place a strainer over a medium-sized bowl near the stove.

 - In a nonreactive 2 quart saucepan, combine the whole eggs, eggs yolks, and sugar and whisk until well blended.
 Whisk in the orange juice and add the butter and salt.

 - Cook the mixture over medium heat, whisking constantly until the mixture is thickened.
 As you cook the mixture the butter will melt.
 When the mixture has thickened and reached a temperature of 185 degrees F pour it into the strainer.
 Press the curd through the strainer with a spatula to remove the solids.

 - Zest a medium navel orange directly into the curd and whisk the zest into the orange curd.

 - Cover the surface of the curd with plastic wrap, gently pressing the plastic wrap onto the surface of the curd.
 Place the curd in the refrigerator and chill.

-- The orange curd is good in the refrigerator for 1 week and can be frozen for up to 1 year.
+- The Seville orange curd is good in the refrigerator for 3 weeks and can be frozen for up to 1 year.
 If freezing the curd, package it in a freezer container after it has chilled.
 When ready to use place it in the refrigerator to thaw for 24 hours before its intended use.